Valley City is a Tree City USA.

 - Keep your trees trimmed so there is 8' of clearance above sidewalks.

-- If you think a tree poses a public hazard, please notify the City Forester and he will inspect it.
+- If you think a tree poses a public hazard, please notify the City Auditor's Office and someone will be out to inspect it.

 - Please refer to Section 8-06-16 of the City Code before planting trees near streets and sidewalks.